kubedb/docs/docs/guides/mariadb/reconfigure/cluster/index.md

 secret/md-configuration created
 ```

-In this section, we are going to create a MariaDB object specifying `spec.configSecret` field to apply this custom configuration.
+In this section, we are going to create a MariaDB object specifying `spec.configuration` field to apply this custom configuration.
 Below is the YAML of the `MariaDB` CR that we are going to create,

 ```yaml
 apiVersion: kubedb.com/v1